hyperpixel34/aerothemeplasma/INSTALL.md

 pacman -S cmake extra-cmake-modules ninja qt6-virtualkeyboard qt6-multimedia qt6-5compat plasma-wayland-protocols plasma5support kvantum base-devel
 ```

+### Note:

+Since Plasma 6.4, the X11 session has been separated from the main codebase.
+On Arch Linux, additional dependencies for X11 include:

+- `kwin-x11`
+- `plasma-x11-session`

 KSysGuard has been officially deprecated by KDE, however an unofficial [port](https://github.com/zvova7890/ksysguard6) exists for Qt6, which can be installed using the [AUR](https://aur.archlinux.org/packages/ksysguard6-git) package on Arch-based distros.

 ### Fedora KDE